Morphological Properties (photutils.morphology)#

 Gini Coefficient#

+The gini() function can be used to calculate the Gini coefficient of a source in an image.
 The Gini coefficient is a measure of the inequality in the distribution of flux values in an image.
 The Gini coefficient ranges from 0 to 1, where 0 indicates that the flux is equally distributed among all pixels and 1 indicates that the flux is concentrated in a single pixel.
+The Gini coefficient can be used to characterize the concentration of flux in a source and to compare the morphological properties of different sources.
+For example, a source with a high Gini coefficient may be more compact and have a more concentrated flux distribution than a source with a low Gini coefficient.

-The gini() function calculates the Gini coefficient of a single source using the values in a cutout image.
+The gini() function calculates the Gini coefficient of the distribution of absolute flux values of a single source using the values in a cutout image.
+The input array may be 1D or 2D.
+Negative pixel values are used via their absolute value.
+Invalid values (NaN and inf) are automatically excluded from the calculation.
 An optional boolean mask can be used to exclude pixels from the calculation.

 Let’s calculate the Gini coefficient of the source in the above example: